emdgroup-liquid/liquid/src/liquid/components/ld-icon/readme.md

 All icons listed below are bundled with Liquid.
 As a developer, you don't need to download any of the icons.
 Just use the `ld-icon` component and insert the name of the desired icon, as illustrated in the examples above.
 Right-click on the icons below to copy their technical names for use in the `ld-icon` component.

-Left-click an icon below to download its SVG file.
+Right-click an icon below to download its SVG file.
 To download all icons at once, use this button:

 <ld-button class="ld-theme-bubblegum" href="https://downgit.github.io/#/home?url=https:%2F%2Fgithub.com%2Femdgroup-liquid%2Fliquid%2Ftree%2Fmain%2Fsrc%2Fliquid%2Fcomponents%2Fld-icon%2Fassets">Download all icons</ld-button>